SoftUni-Internal/interactive-content/EN/07-Design-Patterns-and-Best-Practices/01-Design-Patterns-Definition.md

 Patterns are **general solutions** to common problems that occur in software design.

-They save time that is spent on software architecture as they provide guidelines on how to design applications, without the need to come up with new ways that are not necessarily proven to work well in the long run.
+They save time spent on software architecture as they provide guidelines on designing applications, without the need for devising new ways that are not necessarily proven to work well in the long run.

-**Design patterns** allow developers to benefit from the previous experience and knowledge of other developers by applying common principles in the software's design.
+**Design patterns** enable developers to benefit from previous experience and knowledge by applying **common principles** in the software's design.

-Understanding and using **design patterns** help facilitate better communication between developers, providing a common language with terms that are understood universally by people in the software development field.
+Understanding and using **design patterns** help facilitate better communication between developers, providing a common language with terms universally understandable by people in the software development field.

-*Each pattern describes a problem, that occurs over and over again in our environment and then describes the core of the solution to that problem in such a way that you can use this solution a million times over, without ever doing it in the same way twice.* - Christopher Alexander (1977), A Pattern Language: Towns, Buildings, Construction.
+*Each pattern describes a problem that occurs over and over again in our environment.
+It then describes the core of the solution to that problem, in such a way that you can use this solution a million times over, without ever doing it the same way twice.* - Christopher Alexander (1977), A Pattern Language: Towns, Buildings, Construction.

 [/slide]